-- 3.1 As at the 31 March 2020, the PCC held long term borrowing of £30.277m with PWLB, £6m short term borrowing with a Local Authority and finance leases of £0.166m.
-The balance sheet forecast in Appendix 1 Table 2 shows that the PCC expects to borrow in 2021/22.
-The PCC may also borrow additional sums to prefund future years' requirements, providing this does not exceed the authorised limit for borrowing which is shown in Appendix 1 Table 10. - 3.2 Objectives: The chief objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
-The flexibility to renegotiate loans should the PCC's long-term plans change is a secondary objective. - 3.3 Strategy: Given the significant cuts in funding, the PCC's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
+- 3.1 As at the 31 March 2021, the Commissioner held long term borrowing of £30.277m with PWLB, £18m short term borrowing with Local Authorities and finance leases of £0.123m.
+The Commissioner may also borrow additional sums to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing which is shown in Appendix 2 Table 10. - 3.2 Objectives: The chief objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
+The flexibility to renegotiate loans should the Commissioner's long-term plans change is a secondary objective. - 3.3 Strategy: Given the significant cuts in funding, the Commissioner's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
 With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.

-By doing so, the PCC is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
+By doing so, the Commissioner is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
 The benefits of internal or short term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
-Arlingclose will assist the PCC Treasurer with this 'cost of carry' and breakeven analysis.
-Its output may determine whether the PCC borrows additional sums at long-term fixed rates in 2021/22 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.
+Arlingclose will assist the Commissioner Treasurer with this 'cost of carry' and breakeven analysis.
+Its output may determine whether the Commissioner borrows additional sums at long-term fixed rates in 2022/23 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.